 The ICTeSSH 2020 conference (https://ictessh.uns.ac.rs/) aims to bring together leading SSH researchers, computer scientists, informaticians, publishers, librarians, vendors of research ICT tools, SSH decision makers and others, to exchange and share their experiences and research results on all aspects of ICT enhanced Social Sciences and Humanities.
 In addition, the conference aims to discuss promising new ideas and identify new potential collaborators.
-The ICTeSSH 2020 conference will be held in Amsterdam in the last week of June.
+The ICTeSSH 2020 conference will be held as an online conference in the last week of June.

 - Dates of the conference: June 29th – July 1st, 2020

 - Notification of acceptance: January 31st, 2020

 - Deadline for workshop/training proposal submission: January 15th, 2020

 - Early bird registration: March 31st, 2020

 - Regular registration: May 31st, 2020